Installation and setup¶

 The Wizard workspace is made up of five elements:

 Top menu bar: It provides the key menu options.

 Main work area: It displays the configurable installation settings.

 To show and hide panels:

 Select an element to add to the workspace or deselect to hide it.

-The title bar, menu bar, and main work area cannnot be hidden in the workspace.
+The title bar, menu bar, and main work area cannot be hidden in the workspace.

 Wizard user interface

 Transform (.mst) file basics¶

 When you save a project, the Wizard creates an MST file that contains your customizations.
-As shown in the examples below, you simply chain the the install with any needed updates (.msp) and the transform file (.mst).
+As shown in the examples below, you simply chain the install with any needed updates (.msp) and the transform file (.mst).
 However, keep in mind the following rules:

 Once an MST is applied during an install, another MST can’t be used later during an update (say, to change one setting).